tarantool/doc/doc/reference/reference_lua/datetime.rst

             -   Use

         *   -   :doc:`./datetime/new`
-            -   Create a datetime object from a table of date and time values/parameters
+            -   Create a ``datetime`` object from a table of time units

         *   -   :ref:`format() <datetime-format>`
-            -   Convert a datetime object into a string of a particular format
+            -   Convert the standard presentation of a ``datetime`` object into a formatted string

         *   -   :ref:`totable() <datetime-totable>`
-            -   Convert a datetime object into a Lua table
+            -   Convert the information from a ``datetime`` object into the table format

         *   -   :ref:`set() <datetime-set>`
-            -   Update the field values in the existing datetime object
+            -   Update the field values in the existing ``datetime`` object